ihelab/ihelab.github.io/architecture/architecture.md

  >  Related source code respository: [FHIR X-Reference Backend](http://www.example.com).

 ### C4: Clinical Applications
-Even though the implementation/evaluation of clinical applications are out-of-scope of the MDI Lab, a small set of proof-of-concept applications have been implemented.
+Even though the implementation/evaluation of clinical applications is out-of-scope of the MDI Lab, a small set of proof-of-concept applications have been implemented.
 The purpose of these applications is to facilitate administration, troubleshooting and demonstration of the other components within the lab.
 Additionally, they serve as best-practice examples of FHIR-enabled browser applications.
 The following functionality is currently supported:

  * Admit/Discharge patients
  * Manage patient/Device association